CNA's and HHA's needed for AM, PM and weekends

 ∗ Develop leadership in subordinates.

 ∗ Responsible for keeping up to date on current technology being used by OCPS.
-With the support of the district, attend training to ensure skill level in various technologies is at the level required to perform in current position.
+With the support of the district, attends training to ensure skill level in various technologies is at the level required to perform in current position.

 ∗ Responsible for maintaining timely and accurate information and accountable for the quality of information maintained by those they supervise.